 Given the many similarities between mezzanine debt and preferred equity.
 Often times, the two are rarely used at the same time within the same deal.
 If the common equity investors want to increase the amount of leverage beyond what the senior debtor is willing to provide, the sponsor will typically choose either mezzanine debt or preferred equity – but typically, they will not utilize both.

 Aside from a few legal and accounting nuances, there is little difference between mezzanine debt and preferred equity.
-The pricing (about 8- to 14-percent) and investor profile (private equity real estate investors) are typically the same, as is the mechanism for the preferred equity investor to take control of the investment from the common equity investor in the event of default on their agreement.
+The pricing (about 8- to 14-percent) and investor profile (private equity real estate investors) are often the same, as is the mechanism for the preferred equity investor to take control of the investment from the common equity investor in the event of default on their agreement.

 In commercial real estate, when someone thinks of the “owner” of the real estate, they are generally thinking of those who have invested in common equity.
 Common equity can be commonly referred to as simply “equity”.